QBDev0ps/DevOps-Cloud-projects/Project19.md

 **i.** We create a new repository in our GitHub and we call it **`qb-terraform-cloud`**, then we push our Terraform codes developed in the previous projects to the repository.

-**ii.** We choose `version control workflow` and we are subsequently promped to connect our GitHub account to our workspace - we follow the prompt and add our newly created repository to the workspace.
+**ii.** We choose `version control workflow` and we are subsequently promped to connect our version control system (VCS) which is our GitHub account to our workspace - we follow the prompt and add our newly created repository to the workspace.

 **iii.** We move on to "Configure settings", provide a description for our workspace and we leave all the rest settings as default, then we click "Create workspace".

 4. Configure variables

-Terraform Cloud supports two types of variables: environment variables and Terraform variables.
+Terraform Cloud supports two types of workspace variables: Environment variables and Terraform variables.
 Either type can be marked as sensitive, which prevents them from being displayed in the Terraform Cloud web UI and makes them write-only.

+**i.** Terraform variables are the variables we have declared in our configuration.
+We however do not need to specify these variables in the Terraform Cloud UI since Terraform cloud can also load the default values from our **`.auto.tfvars`** file in the configuration.

-Set two environment variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, set the values that you used in [Project 16](https://expert-pbl.darey.io/en/latest/project16.html).
-These credentials will be used to privision your AWS infrastructure by Terraform Cloud.
+**ii.** Environment variables are variables we need to set to be used in the Terraform runtime environment.
+Here we set two environment variables: **`AWS_ACCESS_KEY_ID`** and **`AWS_SECRET_ACCESS_KEY`**, and we set the values that we used in [Project 16](https://expert-pbl.darey.io/en/latest/project16.html).
+These credentials will be used to provision our AWS infrastructure by Terraform Cloud.

-After you have set these 2 environment variables - your Terraform Cloud is all set to apply the codes from GitHub and create all necessary AWS resources.
+After setting these 2 environment variables as shown in the image above, our Terraform Cloud is all set to apply the codes from GitHub and create all necessary AWS resources.